react-knowledgeable/notes/content/event-flow.md

 - venue and once confirmed
   - create meetup event
   - signup event at with engineers.sg at [their spreadsheet](https://bit.ly/esg-schedule) for recording
+- find a nearby snack place that opens nearby

 ### Hosting